georgeDuSH/timeseries/README.md

-# timeseries
+Python implementation of attention for time series.

-simple attention implementation for time series with torch
+See implementation in notebook `attention_ts.ipynb`